ucla/poc-wpplugin-external-react/README.md

 4. Add the accordion block to a page and save the page.

-5. Refresh the editor page to see that the block that was added with no console errors.
+5. Refresh the editor page to see that the block was added with no console errors.

 6. View the published page and note that the accordion operates correctly.
 The component on the front-end is now React.
-Again, the main purpose of this POC was to see if WordPress blocks could consumed externally sourced React components.
-Determining if React could be loaded on the front-end was secondary.
+Again, the main purpose of this POC was to see if WordPress blocks could consume externally sourced React components.
+Determining if React could be loaded on the front-end was secondary and not required to use external React components.
+Please see the statement of work for more details.
 Again, SEO is not affected.
-See notes in '/src/blocks/accordion/view.js'
+See notes above and in '/src/blocks/accordion/view.js'